EHSJ/godot3_template/README.md

 A Godot game engine 3.x template for new projects.

-This template has these objetives:
+This template has these objectives:

 **Generals**: